KostasBzn/EthRAT/README.md

 1. **Start the server** on your machine.
 2. **Connect clients** to the server.
 3. **Use the interactive command loop** to execute remote commands.
 4. Supported commands:
+   - `help` – Help menu with available commands
+   - `list` – List the connected clients.
+   - `0` – Broadcast mode.
    - `getip` – Retrieve the client's public IP.
-   - `cd <path>` – Change the working directory on the client.
+   - `cd <navigation commands>` – Change the working directory on the client.
-   - `list` – View connected clients.
+   - `download <file/folder>` – Downloads the file or folder.
+   - `upload` – Opens file dialog to choose a file to push to the client.
+   - `kill` – Kill the current client connection
    - `back` – Return to the main menu.
    - `exit` – Shut down the server.